-COPs take place almost every year, and every COP comes with the tag of being “the most important COP ever”, but COP26 might just actually be it.
-Five conferences on from the Paris Agreement (2015), all nations should submit their plans for greater climate ambition if we are to keep below 2degree Celsius temperature rise.
-The combination of climate and covid crises has now created a ‘perfect storm’ for change and so it is a real, important opportunity for wide scale change.
-However, it is inevitable that not all wishes will be granted by leaders in a single fortnight, and many climate campaigners have experienced disappointment or frustration following previous COPs, because their expectations and hopes were not met, and they felt that the issues were not taken seriously enough, or acted on with enough immediacy.
-It is important (for all of us!) that we showcase work already being led by cities, towns, communities, businesses and individuals that is driving the speed of change to maintain hope and action.
+COPs take place almost every year, and every COP comes with the tag of being “the most important COP ever”.
+However, it is inevitable that not all wishes will be granted by leaders in a single fortnight.
+Many climate campaigners have experienced disappointment or frustration following previous COPs, because their expectations and hopes were not met, and they felt that the issues were not taken seriously enough, or acted on with enough immediacy.
+This was the case at COP26 where despite improvements in commitments there were last minute backtracks on the phase out of coal.
+Despite this it’s important (for all of us!) that we showcase work already being led by cities, towns, communities, businesses and individuals that is driving the speed of change to maintain hope and action.

 Draw attention to underrepresented voices:

 Climate change is already impacting many people around the world, as well as other animals and lifeforms on our planet.
 Bring a global perspective into your classroom by sharing diverse perspectives on climate action from people around the world, and from environments and locations where climate change is happening.
 Invite students to consider who might not be present at COP28 and why.
 Encourage them to research the experiences of citizens around the world and share those stories in your classroom.
 Holding a model climate conference uses role play so that young people must take on different perspectives, often contra to their own views.
 This allows students to engage with and interpret for themselves the big themes that they will see being discussed at COP28 itself.